xiao-yao-tn/xiao-yao-tn.github.io/_posts/2023-01-11-build-dns-forwarder.md

 ---
 layout: post
-title:  "Let's build a DNS forwarder on Azure"
+title:  "Let's build a DNS forwarder in Azure"
 date:   2023-01-11 00:00:00 +0900
 categories: HandsOn
 tags: PostgreSQL MySQL DNS
 comments: 1
 ---
-#### Why you need a DNS forwarder on Azure
+#### Why you need a DNS forwarder in Azure

 When you deploy a PostgreSQL/MySQL flexible server into an Azure Vnet, the server will not have a public IP address,